 (c) The most recent Major New Source Review action for that regulated pollutant.

-(2)(a) Except as provided in section (5), a PSEL that exceeds the netting basis by an amount that is equal to or greater than the SER; and
+(2)(a) Except as provided in section (6), a PSEL or Actual Emissions that exceed the netting basis by an amount that is equal to or greater than the SER; and

-(b) The accumulation of emission increases due to physical changes and changes in the method of operationis equal to or greater than the SER.
+(b) The accumulation of emission increases due to physical changes and changes in the method of operation since the later of (1)(a)-(c) that is equal to or greater than the SER.

-(A) Calculations of emission increases must account for all accumulated increases in actual emissions due to physical changes and changes in the method of operation occurring at the source since the time period specified in section (1) corresponding to the netting basis that was last established for that regulated pollutant Emissions from categorically insignificant activities, aggregate insignificant emissions, and fugitive emissions must be included in the calculations.
+(A) Emission increases in subsection (b) shall be calculated as follows: For each unit with a physical change or change in the method of operation occurring since the later of (1)(a)-(c), subtract the unit’s portion of the netting basis from its post-change potential to emit.
+Emissions from categorically insignificant activities, aggregate insignificant emissions, and fugitive emissions must be included in the calculations.

 (B) Emission increases due solely to increased use of equipment or facilities that existed or were permitted or approved to construct in accordance with OAR 340 division 210 during the applicable baseline period are not included, except if the increased use is to support a physical change or change in the method of operation.